-15A2 In this tree each node is either the name of a rule or one of the primary entities recognized by the basic recognizer routines.
+4a2 In this tree each node is either the name of a rule or one of the primary entities recognized by the basic recognizer routines.

-15A3 In this tree there is a great deal of subcategorization.
-For example, Y is a PRIM, which is a FACTOR, which is the left member of a TERM.
+4a3 In this tree there is a great deal of subcategorization.
+For example, Y is a PRIM which, is a FACTOR, which is the left member of a TERM.
 This degree of subcategorization is generally undesirable.

-15B The tree produced by the metacompiler program is simpler than the one above, yet it contains sufficient information to complete the compilation.
+4b The tree produced by the metacompiler program is simpler than the one above, yet it contains sufficient information to complete the compilation.

-15B2 In this tree the names of the nodes are not the rule names of the syntactic definitions, but rather the names of rules that will be used to generate the code from the tree.
+4b2 In this tree the names of the nodes are not the rule names of the syntactic definitions, but rather the names of rules which will be used to generate the code from the tree.

-15B3 The rules that produce the above tree are the same as the four previous rules with new syntax additions to perform the appropriate node generation.
+4b3 The rules which produce the above tree are the same as the

+four previous rules with new syntax additions to perform the

+appropriate node generation.
 The complete rules are:

+.null

-- R1B EXP = TERM ("+" EXP : ADD / "-" EXP : SUB) [2] .EMPTY); - R2B TERM = FACTOR (''\'' FACTOR : MULT ''/'' FACTOR : DIVD)[2]); - R3B FACTOR = "-" FACTOR :MINUS [1] / PRIM: - R4B PRIM = .1D / .NUM / "(" EXP ")";
+R1B EXP = TERM ("+" EXP : ADD/ "-" EXP : SUB) [2] .EMPTY);

+.null

+R2B TERM = FACTOR \$(("" FACTOR :MULT/ "/" FACTOR :DIVD)

+[2]);

+.null

+R3B FACTOR = "-" FACTOR :MINUS[1] / PRIM;

+.null

+R4B PRIM = .ID / .NUM / "(" EXP ")";

-15C As these rules scan an input stream, they perform just like the first set.
+4c As these rules scan an input stream, they perform just like the first set.
 As the entities are recognized, however, they are stored on a push-down stack until the node-generation elements remove them to make trees.
 We will step through these rules with the same sample input stream: